 The two most frequent causes of kidney failure are high blood pressure (hypertension) and diabetes.
-When kidneys fail, the result is end-stage renal disease and normal kidney function will not return.
-Over 26 million American adults suffer from chronic kidney (renal) disease, which could advance to end stage renal disease (kidney failure).
+When kidneys fail, the result is end-stage renal disease (ESRD) a permanent condition which normal kidney function will not return.
+Over 26 million American adults suffer from chronic kidney (renal) disease which could advance to ESRD.

-Kidney failure linked to Type 1 Diabetes most often results in kidney transplantation and occasionally pancreas transplantation if the pancreas is no longer efficiently managing hormone levels.
-Patients undergoing both surgeries simultaneously have the best chance at a normal quality of life without dialyses or insulin injections.
+Kidney failure linked to Type 1 Diabetes most often results in kidney transplantation and occasionally pancreas transplantation (link to tab) if the pancreas is no longer efficiently managing hormone levels.
+Patients undergoing both surgeries simultaneously have the best chance at a normal quality of life without dialysis or insulin injections.

 When a kidney has permanently lost the ability to clean the blood of toxins, the process is done by artificial means called dialysis.
 The two types of dialysis are hemodialysis and peritoneal dialysis.

 - Hemodialysis: blood is passed through an artificial kidney machine to clean it.

 - Peritoneal dialysis: a filtration process similar to hemodialysis, but the blood is cleaned inside your body rather than in a machine, via a tube inserted into your abdomen.

 Patients may stay on dialysis until a kidney becomes available for transplantation.
 Two transplant options patients can consider are deceased or living donor transplants.